 In 1894, following a symphony of anarchist attacks throughout Europe, a tall, well-dressed man was observed walking stiffly behind Foyot restaurant near the Luxembourg Palace.
 He was holding a potted hyacinth.
 Moments later, an explosion shook the streets.
 One of the diners, Laurent Tailhade, a poet and anarchist himself, lost his sight, blinded by flying shards of glass.

-Fénéon, then 32, was quickly identified as a likely culprit.
-This was thanks in part to his close friendship with another bomber, Émile Henry.
+Police quickly identified Fénéon, then 32, as a likely culprit thanks in part to his close friendship with another bomber, Émile Henry.
 (Only a few months earlier, Henry disguised himself in a dress owned by Fénéon’s mother and carried out yet another bombing.).
 According to reports, the hyacinth he had carried into the alleyway had concealed a rudimentary bomb and fuse.
 After a search of Fénéon’s home, which yielded no results, the police uncovered 10 detonators at his office at the Ministry of War.
-Fénéon was called to trial along with 30 other anarchists, minor thieves, and dissidents where he quickly gained the disdain of the judge who was not amused by his famous wit.
+He was called to trial along with 30 other anarchists, minor thieves, and dissidents and quickly gained the disdain of the judge.
 From the court’s transcript: